InderdeepBajwa/ancli/README.md

 1. Download [the latest binary release by clicking here]([https://Test](https://github.com/InderdeepBajwa/ancli/releases/download))
 2. Drop the `ancli` binary into a preferred path
-3. Binary can be run using `ancli` or `/path/to/ancli`.
+3. Binary can be run using `ancli` if added to the $PATH or `/path/to/ancli`.
 See commands below.

 ## Commands